tlh45342/flask-example2/README.md

 To create a service entry cd /etc/systemd/system Create a file that looks something like is found in the following block.
 As much as I hate assumptions - you will need to edit this to your tastes and for your environment.
+This one assumes the install is at the /opt directory.
+This is convienent for creation as as service file as well as
+placing this in a Docker container.

 ```bash
 cat <<EOF | sudo tee /etc/systemd/system/flask-example2.service